Fast Track for New Supervisors

 - Knowing on-campus resources, such as HR, and what they can do to support you in understanding policies and employment law.

-- Understanding how setting the right climate and culture can motivate employees and allow space to deal with failure.
+- Understanding how setting the right climate and culture can motivate employees and retain talent.